Adarsh Nellore

 By tackling the topic of death, I believe that Thanatos generates a communal understanding that we all struggle with the concept of personal mortality.
 The inclusion of ethically questionable technological practices often posed as facilitators of utopia into our struggle with personal mortality simply aggravates the uncertainty that is experienced.
 Through this project, I feel I was able to experience design as a unifying tool - able to communicate mutual anxieties people tend to confront on their own.
 In this way, the designer is able to create common ground with viewers with regards to cornerstone human experiences.

-Thanatos - A Death Rite Ritual for Digital Remains. — Will we develop death rite rituals for our digital remains eternally preserved by the Internet?
+Thanatos - A Death Rite Ritual for Digital Remains.

 The Internet is a cemetery, preserving our personal data long after we die.
 By the end of the century, there may be more deceased users on social media than living, amounting to a digital afterlife.
 When we die, will we have death rites for our digital selves?
 Will large tech companies offer post-mortem services for users?